wisetime-io/wisetime-sql-connector/README.md

 ## Database Permissions Requirements

-The database user that the connector uses (see below JDBC_USER variable) requires read access to the datables that the SQL attempts to read from.
+The database user that the connector uses (see below JDBC_USER variable) requires read access to the tables that the SQL attempts to read from.

 ## Configuration